falconmick/tdd-demo/slides.md

 ````

 <!--
+When I skipped a step just now I also added the following line, which I could have also done in a red green style
+but I thought I would save you the slides whiplash!

+{click}

+Which gets us to our next problem...
+What did we put in as the argument for our call to Handle Async?
+At this point
+we don't know anything about CarInfo, maybe it's a new type we defined and we can just leave it blank OR maybe its
+a pre-existing class which has required fields?

+{click}

+When this happens it can sometimes be hard to determine how would be best to define our Car Info.
+A second option
+becomes available when we are using a mocking framework, so for example in this demo I could just use a fake
+it easy mock for our data object!

+{click}

+This might feel a bit silly, but once again it's our job as red green refactor-a-tors to take the simpliest steps possible
+to get from failing code to passing code.
+This includes in our test suites.

+A cool thing about this approach is it works nicely with records, as such we can have our fake and if it turns out
+a property on it is important to us

+{click}

+we can just use with to make a new copy with only the one field we need set on it!
+Eventually when we are deeper
+into our implementation and we have a better idea of what the generic model shape we need is for a passing test,
+we will extract the creation of this fake and maybe even replace it with a real once once we have more context
+and decide to cleanup in a refactor step!

 ### v6 Refactor

 We have now seen the first and second steps of red and green, finally comes refactor.
 If we have a look at the boilerplate